Updated: June 2, 2020

 A parent might think that if a provider asks about the rate of pay, their heart might not be in the right place.

 Nothing could be further from the truth!

-A care provider has to consider what income she needs prior to entering into a conversation with a parent.
-If they begin a conversation with a parent/family but then find out the position is not offering enough to cover her budget, then it’s a waste of time for everyone.
+A care provider has to consider what income they need prior to entering into a conversation with a parent.
+If they begin a conversation with a parent/family but then find out the position is not offering enough to cover their budget, then it’s a waste of time for everyone.

 If you aren’t sure, list a pay range.
 An example of a line I see in job postings frequently is, “Pay range $18-25/hr DOE”.
 I should note that this range is currently the going rate for nannies in Seattle!
 (Check out our recent Nanny Pay Survey results by clicking here).

 Care providers – posts offering childcare gain much more traction and visibility when a pay range is listed (i.e. “I am looking for a position that pays $20 to $22/hr”).